RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 Mode visualisation
 -------------------------------

-Generates a trajectory with arrows that can be viewed in the tool VMD
+Generates a set of frames, where eigenvectors are plotted as a set of unit vectors multiplied by an increasing factor in each frame.
+Vectors are also plotted as arrows that can be viewed in the tool VMD

 **Command:** ::

-	visualiseVector.py <options> --pdb <PDB file> --vtMatrix <text file> --mode <int> --atomType <string>
+	visualiseVector.py <options> --pdb <PDB file> --vtMatrix <text file> --mode <int> --atomType <string> --direction <int>

 **Inputs:**